Suede - Nubuck - Buckskin

 Suede has significantly coarser leather fibres.

-Buckskin was a traditional type of leather of the Indians of North America.
+Buckskin was a traditional type of leather of the indigenous peoples of North America.
 The grain surface of deer, reindeer and elk skins was scratched away and the skin was processed to suede.
 Buckskin was brain tanned or tanned with fish oil or aldehyde or combinations of it.
 Some buckskin leathers get a finish on one of the sides.
 Brain-tanned leather is usually smoked heavily to prevent it from rotting.
 Buckskin is used for shoes, bags and leather clothing.

 Video about leather from different type of animals.